Dental Implants vs. Dentures? Learn how dental implants may be a superior option for replacement of missing teeth.

 Dental implants are often more appropriate than a bridge for the replacement of one or more adjacent teeth.
 With conventional bridgework, the teeth surrounding missing teeth must be ground down.
 Dental implants often eliminate the need to modify these teeth, resulting in a conservative, yet esthetic restoration.

-Some of the dilemmas denture wearers experience are sore spots on the gums from rubbing, a decrease in bite force, loose dentures that move around and cause embarrassment in public, difficulty speaking, whistling or clicking of denture teeth, and an inability to eat many foods.
-Many people who wear dentures also complain that food tastes bland.
+Some of the dilemmas removable denture wearers experience are sore spots on the gums from rubbing, a decrease in bite force, loose dentures that move around and cause embarrassment in public, difficulty speaking, whistling or clicking of denture teeth, and an inability to eat many foods.
+Additionally, many people who wear dentures also complain that food tastes bland.

 Implant Supported Prosthesis